arifnofriadi/arifnofriadi/README.md

 ### Hi there 👋

 # 💫 About Me:
-I'm currently working  as Software Engineer in Back End Team at Amalan International Indonesia for building efficient and scalable system.<br>Now I'm learning about leadership and project management.<br>A self-driven and purposeful individual with critical thinking and passion<br>in software development.
+I'm currently working  as Software Engineer in Back End Team at amalan international indonesia Pte Ltd for building efficient and scalable system.<br>Now I'm learning about leadership and project management.<br>A self-driven and purposeful individual with critical thinking and passion<br>in software development.
 Eagerness on learning new things and<br>positively contributing to project given.

 ## 🌐 Socials: